jbritoc/energy-aware-P4-scheme/README.md

 - `energy_aware.p4` — P4 data-plane program
 - `sdncontroller.py` — SDN controller
 - `topology.json` — topology description
-- `traffic.py` — traffic generation
+- `traffic.py`— traffic generation
-- `analyze_traffic_24h.py` — traffic analysis and graphic generation
+- `analyze_traffic_24h.py`  — traffic analysis and graphics generation

 ## How It Works

 The P4 program monitors traffic over a configurable measurement window and determines how many spine switches are required for the current load.
-It does so by using registers for traffic volume, timestamps, thresholds, measurement window, switch type, and required spine-switch count.

 The SDN controller complements the data plane by:
 - installing IPv4 forwarding rules,
-- creating multicast groups,
 - initializing the P4 registers used by the pipeline,
 - and running a dynamic power-management routine.

-Based on the value computed by the data plane, the controller periodically reads the required number of spine switches from non-spine devices and enables or disables spine-switch interfaces accordingly.
-In the emulated environment, interface activation/deactivation is used to approximate switch power management.
+Based on the value computed by the data plane, the controller periodically reads the required number of spine switches and enables or disables spine-switch interfaces accordingly.
+In the emulated environment, interface activation/deactivation is used to approximate dynamic power management.

+## Traffic-Profile-Based Evaluation

+The evaluation follows the methodology described in the paper using eight traffic profiles derived from four urban clusters:

+- **Residential**
+- **Public transportation**
+- **Business**
+- **Recreational**

+For each cluster, two daily patterns were considered: **Monday** and **Sunday**.
+In the repository, the input `.txt` files represent these scenario/day combinations and are used as traffic-profile inputs for the flow generator.
+The original traffic patterns were scaled down from MB to KB for emulation, and each **10-second** execution slot represents **one hour** of the daily profile.

+During each experiment, traffic is generated from edge hosts toward the AGF UP side, while the controller and data plane adapt the number of active spine switches to the demand level.
+Packet captures can then be analyzed to visualize traffic distribution across spine switches over the emulated 24-hour period.

 ## Requirements